ucf-draco-lab/draco-website/research/index.md

 DRACO explores the resilience and security of computing systems.
 With a team of over a dozen student researchers, our focus is on automating the design, development, and assessment of attacks, resilience, robustness, and ultimately security in electronic devices and systems.

+Learn more about some of our side channel analysis work in the following video.

+{% youtube hXAL-cSkj1w /img/placeholder.jpg %}

 Please note that the citations on this page were generated automatically from just identifiers using the [Manubot cite utility](https://github.com/manubot/manubot#cite) please reference the published version of the publications to obtain accurate citation information.

 {% include section.html %}